Tennessee bus driver suspended after using phone while driving

 The school said it got in touch with the bus driver as soon as they saw the video and placed her on suspension while they complete an investigation.

-Robertson County Schools sent News 2 the following statement in regards to the incident:
+Robertson County Schools sent the following statement in regards to the incident:

 “This morning Robertson County Schools received a phone call reporting one of our bus drivers as using a cell phone while operating a school bus.